happyspace/aa-movie-trailer-website/README.md

 ## Enhancements

-UI includes popover functionality of Twitter Bootstap for movie details on hover ala Netflix.
+UI includes popover functionality of Twitter Bootstrap for movie details on hover ala Netflix.

 TODO: Use template to better format popover content.